-We know you’re all about the jungle adventures and sunny beaches on your semester in Mexico, but hear me out — the city of Querétaro has what you need (and it’s just a short bus ride away).
+We know you’re all about the jungle adventures and sunny beaches on your semester in Mexico, but don't forget about the outrageously colorful cities around, like Querétaro.

 Are you seeing the right spots in Mexico?

 Get a peek at where you could be spending weekends and vacations if you volunteer in Mexico.

 While there are dozens (and dozens and dozens) of cities we love in Mexico, this post is all about the Spanish-inspired city of Querétaro (also known as Santiago de Querétaro), and piling on the compliments.

 Here is why ILP volunteers came here again and again during their semester: